 - Have gift certificates.
 Gift certificates are a great way for your customers to introduce you to new customers.
 They are also cash-flow friendly since you get paid upfront.

-And when you become successful enough to be able to afford more sophisticated ad techniques, there are ways of measuring to some extent just how effective these methods are in terms of your business growth.
-As always, the chief concern is that the advertising do what it is intended to do: cause more people to purchase more from your business.
+And when you become successful enough to be able to afford more sophisticated ad techniques, there are ways of measuring, to some extent, just how effective these methods are in terms of your business growth.
+As always, the chief concern is that the advertising does what it is intended to do: encourage more people to purchase more from your business.

 Cultivate referral business

 Effective advertising does not need to cost a fortune, provided you spend your money wisely.
 As we noted earlier, word-of-mouth is not only the oldest form of advertising, but is still one of the most effective.
 To help encourage word-of-mouth advertising, ask for referrals consistently.
 Depending upon the nature of your business, staying in contact with your customers can help generate referrals by keeping your name top-of-mind.
 Many personal services businesses, such as accountants and real estate agents, send birthday and holiday cards to their customers.
-Other businesses, such as hair salons, offer discounts or a gift certificate to customers who provide a referral that brings in new customers.
+Other businesses, such as hair salons, offer discounts or gift certificates to customers who provide a referral that brings in new customers.

-Leverage your business cards
+Leverage business cards

 If appropriate for your business, you use your card as a discount certificate or other incentive.
-Another option is to have some cards printed on a magnetic backing so that it can be put on your customer's refrigerator.
+Another option is to have some cards printed on a magnetic backing so that it can be put on a customer's refrigerator.